-Preheat oven to 350 F.
+- Preheat oven to 350 F.

-Arrange blood orange slices on the melted butter/sugar – a little overlap is fine.
+- Quickly arrange orange slices on the melted butter/sugar – a little overlap is fine.

-Grease the sides of the pan.
+- Thoroughly grease the sides of the pan.

-Mix in milk and vanilla until just combined.
+- Mix in milk and vanilla until just combined.

-Add in olive oil a little bit at a time until just combined.
+- Add in olive oil a little bit at a time until just combined.

-Mix in dry ingredients a little bit at a time until just combined.
+- Mix in dry ingredients a little bit at a time until just combined.

-Fold in zest.
+- Fold in orange zest.

-Pour batter over blood oranges.
+- Pour batter over oranges.

-Cool for 10 minutes before inverting onto a board.
+- Remove from the oven and cool for 10 minutes before inverting onto a board.
 Transfer to a cooling rack.